New steel grades or new applications making use of additive manufacturing may require new solutions for welding wire.

 Extended bar rolling capabilities

 OCAS adapted one of its lab rolling mills to be able to switch to “bar mode”.
 Straight round bars of 5.5 mm diameter with good ovality and up to 2.5 m length can be obtained.
 The lab bar rolling is compatible with OCAS’s lab casting tools.
 As such, the composition of the bars can be tailored to the client’s needs.
-Over the past years, new changes have been implemented to our lab set-up extending our capabilities to the rolling of bars of hard materials.
-Today, these changes allow us to process these alloys as well.

-Depending on the application, the wire rods can be further cold drawn and coated.
-By welding and subsequent drawing, coils of 1.2 mm wire with a total length exceeding 200 m have already been achieved.
-This capability has been valorised in a dedicated customer project where a new welding wire composition was developed.
+Over the past years, several improvements have been made extending our capabilities on the lab setup.
+By welding and subsequent drawing, coils of 1.2 mm wire with a total length exceeding 200 m have already been achieved in collaboration with a partner for wire drawing.
+As a result, a new welding wire composition could be developed in a dedicated customer project.
 To confirm the validity of the results, reference welds with different heat inputs were made using a commercial welding wire.
 These were then benchmarked to a lab developed wire with identical composition.
-All mechanical tests on strength and toughness indicated similar trends for the lab and commercial wire.
-Similar projects are ongoing for wire additive manufacturing and thermal spraying applications.

 Next to steel, also non-ferrous alloys have been rolled to round bars of 5.5 mm diameter without issues.
 This might be of interest especially for small quantities of feedstock for additive manufacturing or wire for thermal spray.